lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session03_say.md

 ### DO demo

 1. We encourage you to look around in the team data table before next time.
 Test whether you can find a piece of data you decide to look for.
 Just take a minute, if you can, to become familiar with the format and content of the data table.
-Remember, you can click through the Params tabs, 1 for each module, to dig into the details of how each parameter is calculated in the text columns to the right of the numerical data.
+Remember, you can click through the Params tabs, one for each module, to dig into the details of how each parameter is calculated in the text columns to the right of the numerical data.

 2. The next thing we ask is that each member of the team fill out a short form that you'll find at mtl.how/menu.
 It will take about 12 minutes.
 Your responses will be confidential; no identifying information is collected.